 Things never stay still in the IT world, and these days it is all about secure VPNs and the cloud.
 While current generate broadband allows use of these, the speed of large data backups across most broadband services is still slow.

-Ultrafast services and reliable bandwidth will give much better upload speeds and we are already seeing 20Mbps upload services appearing.
+Ultrafast services will give much better upload speeds and we are already seeing 20Mbps upload services appearing.
 At these speeds, an IT company can ensure that remote workers data is quickly uploaded to secure storage.
 Video conferencing moves up to the next level and you don’t have to make sure no-one downloads a large service pack at the same time.

 Better mobile broadband as in 4G and widespread Wi-Fi also means that for smaller IT firms, even if no-one is in the office, so long as one member of staff has access to a Wi-Fi or mobile network using even just a decent tablet or phone they can remotely access systems and fix urgent problems.